-As custodians of the environment, we are committed to not causing environmental harm through the reduction of pollutions.
+As custodians of the environment, we are committed to avoiding environmental harm achieved by reducing pollutions.

 We must meet all statutory and regulatory requirements to protect the environment from harm.

 - Risk-based prioritisation process for the maintenance and replacement of our assets

 - ISO 9001 (Quality management)

 - Robust monitoring of our operations 24/7

 - Rigorous sampling/testing programme

 - Emergency planning and business continuity plans

 - 'Stop the block' and '3 P's poo, pee and paper' campaigns to raise awareness of sewer misuse

 - National lobbying of wet wipe manufacturers and supermarkets to tackle false advertising of 'flushable wet wipes'

 - EDM monitoring of overflows

 - Rising main monitoring programme

 - Robust culture of self-reporting

 - Use of Stormharvester machine learning/ artificial intelligence network monitoring approach to predict potential problems.

 - Storm Overflow Assessment Framework

 - Delivery of our pollution reduction strategy

 - Storm Overflow Action Plan